 John L. Lewis, Carl Horn, Norman Yarborough

-The strike was an effort of coal miners against the Duke Power Company, which owned Eastover Coal Company's Brookside Mine and Prep Plant.
+This significant strike saw coal miners rallying against the Duke Power Company, owner of the Eastover Coal Company's Brookside Mine and Preparation Plant, as they fought for better working conditions and fair treatment.

-However, in Kentucky, 180 coal miners of Brookside mines went on a strike organized by the UMWA against Duke Power Plant.
+However, when 180 coal miners from the Brookside mines launched a strike orchestrated by the UMWA against the Duke Power Company, Kopple refocused her lens on their intense battle.

 Recommended: